Stilbaai Tidal Fish Traps: Prehistoric roots

 Stilbaai's fish traps are still-working relics from the past, both the recent and very distant past.
-Most of the existing fish traps that we can still see, have been built during the past 300 years, some as recently as the latter part of the 20th century, whilst others, according to Avery, could date as far back as 3,000 years ago, but he stresses that this does not preclude a possibly of an even more ancient origin.
+Most of the existing fish traps that can still be seen have been built during the past 300 years, some as recently as the latter part of the 20th century, whilst others, according to Avery, could date as far back as 3,000 years ago, but he stresses that this does not preclude a possibly of an even more ancient origin.